 Once MCAS scorers met or exceeded the minimum standard on a qualifying set and were allowed to begin scoring, they were constantly monitored throughout the entire scoring window to ensure they scored student responses as accurately and consistently as possible.
-If a scorer fell below the minimum standard on any of the quality-control indicators, there was some form of scorer intervention, ranging from counseling to retraining to dismissal.
-Scorers were required to meet or exceed the minimum standard of 70% exact and 90% exact-plus-adjacent agreement on the following:
+If a scorer fell below the minimum standard on any of the quality-control indicators, some form of intervention occurred, ranging from counseling to retraining to dismissal.
+Scorers were required to meet or exceed the minimum standard of 70% exact and 90% exact-plus-adjacent agreement on the following quality control methods listed and further defined below: